micschk/silverstripe-multidatepicker/README.md

 # MultiDateField module

 Provides an MultipleDatePickerField for managing and saving a string of multiple dates into a text field.
-Integrates [https://github.com/dubrox/Multiple-Dates-Picker-for-jQuery-UI](jQuery MDP plugin), a plugin that enables jQuery UI calendar to manage multiple dates.
-See [http://multidatespickr.sourceforge.net/](demo of the javascript interface & configuration options).
+Integrates [jQuery MDP plugin](https://github.com/dubrox/Multiple-Dates-Picker-for-jQuery-UI), a plugin that enables jQuery UI calendar to manage multiple dates.
+See [demo of the javascript interface & configuration options](http://multidatespickr.sourceforge.net/).

 ## Maintainer Contact